 Ruggedness is the lure of Orkney, whose isolation attracts the most eager of outdoors enthusiasts visiting Scotland, willing to brave the harsh northern elements for exploration.

 The Mainland is the pivotal point from which to begin your island-hopping exploration.
 It has the largest landmass, is the most populous (in particular, Kirkwall) and has the highest concentration of infamous Neolithic sites.
 Combined with the Isle of Westray, this is often the most popular and most historically and culturally infused introduction to Orkney.

-Here, time has played out a course spanning centuries, but Orkney remains largely unchanged.
+In Orkney, the time has played out a course spanning centuries but remains largely unchanged.

-Despite a rapid erosion of coastline, this region remains one of the most untouched and rugged terrains in Great Britain.
-Dramatic cliffs, romantic moorlands, crumbling centuries-old farm houses and weathered lochs are straight from the pages of timeless novels and aged rural poetry.
+Despite a rapid erosion of the coastline, this region remains one of the most untouched and rugged terrains in Great Britain.
+Dramatic cliffs, romantic moorlands, crumbling centuries-old farmhouses and weathered lochs are straight from the pages of timeless novels and aged rural poetry.

 Your time in Orkney is about standing in the very footsteps, dwellings and worship places of the ancient society who first inhabited the island.